Starting solid foods can feel overwhelming. Parents often worry about choking, portion sizes, and whether they’re doing things “right”.

 requires immediate action

-Gagging is common when babies start solids and does not mean BLW is unsafe.
+Gagging is common when babies start solids and is a normal part of learning to eat.
+It helps babies protect their airway and is not the same as choking.
+Gagging does not mean that Baby-Led Weaning is unsafe.

 How to Serve Foods Safely by Age